blacklightpy/vaultofknowledge/The History of Islamic Rule.md

 	- They sided with Germany for support
 	- The late Young Turks movement for a civil government later turned to a sort of Turkish nationalism
 	- The Arabs didn't like this, and during WWI, they teamed up with Britain to defeat them to form an Arab national state from Aden to Aleppo.
+- Empires of the time -- British, French, Dutch, Spanish, American, Ottoman, were all concerned with expanding their empires.
 # Oppressive Regimes

 # Indian History